D-Bhatta/Machine-Learning-Mastery-With-Python/README.md

 "Results for <lesson>_<section>_<useCase>_<date> as <fileName>" "Update README.md for <lesson>_<section>_<useCase>_<date>"

-with other relevant commits in between
+...with other relevant commits in between.
+It is better to be relevant than to be adherent to the above rules.
+Break them as necessary.

 This project will enable me to do the following: